OriginFinancial/frontend-take-home-assignment/README.md

 # Origin React Frontend Challenge
 Origin is a platform that helps employees to organizate their financial life.
 One key of financial organization is plan your saving goals as go to college, throw a wedding party, take some time off and other goals.
-With that the user can save money to keep his financial life on track. **(what we are and why saving goals).**
+With that the user can save money to keep his financial life on track.

 For this assignment, you will have the opportunity to code a piece of our savings application.
 We will need you to implement 2 screens (Saving Goal Plan and Dashboard).
 Here is how your application will need to look like: